 Moscow is an incredibly large, interesting and challenging destination offering a wide variety of experiences for expats.
 Before moving to Moscow, expats should read as much as they can about the city to prepare themselves and to minimise any initial culture shock.

-Some of Moscow’s most attractive features are the many public parks dotted throughout the city, which give it a more spacious and leafy feel.
+Some of Moscow’s most attractive features are the many public parks dotted throughout the city, which give it a more spacious and leafier feel.
 Going for a walk in the park is a daily habit for many residents.
-Overall, if expats in Moscow are able to keep an open mind they will find that the Russian capital has a lot to offer.
+Overall, if expats in Moscow can keep an open mind, they will find that the Russian capital has a lot to offer.